 Your body may steal calcium from your bones to feed the baby while breastfeeding.
 Your bones may become brittle and fragile if your body lacks calcium and vitamin D.

-2. A Source of Beta-Glucans Which Increase Milk Production
+2. A Source Of Beta-Glucans Which Increase Milk Production

-Beta-glucans increase the body's prolactin levels, a crucial hormone in breast milk production.Drops in prolactin levels can cause a decrease in milk production, which is where beta-glucans can help.
+Lion's mane extract is a good source of beta-glucans.
+Research suggests that(1) beta-glucans can increase the body's prolactin levels, a crucial hormone in breast milk production.Drops in prolactin levels can cause a decrease in milk production, which is where beta-glucans can help.

-Read More: See the role of beta-glucans in the body.
+Interesting Read: See the role of beta-glucans in the body.

-3. An Excellent Source of the B Vitamins
+3. An Excellent Source Of The B Vitamins

 Lion's mane medicinal mushroom is abundant in vitamin B, including niacin (B3), pantothenic acid (B5), and riboflavin (B2).
 These vitamins support the healthy growth and development of the bones and teeth and boost the body's ability to produce energy.